noBorderCompany/whmcs_payment_module/readme.md

 ## Contributing

-If you want to contribute to this project or report issues, please visit the GitHub repository: [noBorder Crypto Payment Gateway for WHMCS](https://github.com/noBorderTech/whmcs_payment_module).
+If you want to contribute to this project or report issues, please visit the GitHub repository: [noBorder Crypto Payment Gateway for WHMCS](https://github.com/noBordercompany/whmcs_payment_module).

 ---

 ## Troubleshooting

-If you encounter any issues or have questions about the noBorder Crypto Payment Gateway for WHMCS, please refer to the [official documentation](https://noBorder.tech) or contact our support team at [info@noBorder.tech](mailto:info@noBorder.tech).
+If you encounter any issues or have questions about the noBorder Crypto Payment Gateway for WHMCS, please refer to the [official documentation](https://noBorder.company) or contact our support team at [info@noBorder.company](mailto:info@noBorder.company).

 ---